Fermion sign bounds theory in quantum Monte Carlo simulation: Abstract

 \section{Abstract}

-Sign problem in quantum Monte Carlo (QMC) simulation appears to be an extremely hard problem.
+Sign problem in fermion quantum Monte Carlo (QMC) simulation appears to be an extremely hard problem.
 Traditional lore passing around for years tells people that when there is a sign problem, the average sign in QMC simulation approaches zero exponentially fast with the space-time volume of the configurational space.
-We, however, show this is not always the case and manage to find bounds for the sign problem.
-Our new understanding is based on a direct connection between the sign problem bounds and ground state properties on finite size and could distinguish when the bounds have the usual exponential scaling, and when they are bestowed on an algebraic scaling.
-We show such algebraic sign problems in fermionic QMC for quantum Moir\'e lattice models both in real and momentum space at low temperature limit.
-Our approach inspires new ways to cure, ease and even make use of the sign problem.
+We, however, analytically show this is not always the case and manage to find physical bounds for the average sign.
+Our understanding is based on a direct connection between the sign bounds and a well-defined partition function of reference system and could distinguish when the bounds have the usual exponential scaling, and when they are bestowed on an algebraic scaling at low temperature limit.
+We analytically explain such algebraic sign problems found in flat band moir\'e lattice models at low temperature limit.
+At finite temperature, a domain size argument based on sign bounds also explains the connection between sign behavior and finite temperature phase transition.
+Sign bounds, as a well-defined observable, may have ability to ease or even make use of the sign problem.